-24. It is six years since the last review of registration fees.
+25. It is seven years since the last review of registration fees.
 Whilst the delay in conducting a review is understandable given the unprecedented issues of the last three years, the expectation from Ministers in 2016/17 was for a further review by 2019/20.
-We recommend that Members approve us conducting a consultation in the New Year with the outcome of the consultation likely reported back to Council in May.
+We recommend that Members approve proceeding with a consultation.